alkber/GradleJavaTemplate/README.md

 # GradleJavaTemplate
-A gradle template of directory structure for Java SE project
+A gradle template-directory structure for Java SE project